jftuga/date_gap_finder/README.md

   -t, --tab                use tab character as CSV delimiter -u, --unit string        unit of time, such as: days, hours, minutes -v, --version            version for date_gap_finder

-Use "date_gap_finder [command] --help" for more information about a command.

-Flags for "insert":
-  -R, --allRecords string    insert data to all columns of a missing row -m, --max int              max number of backup files to save; -1=save all (default -1) -O, --overwrite            overwrite existing CSV file; original file saved as .bak -r, --record stringArray   insert record with missing data; format: col#,value
 ```

 ___